ThatRandomGuy09/ThatRandomGuy09/README.md

 ## 🔭 Current Endeavors

-I'm currently a full-stack developer, where my journey involves both building and learning.
+I'm currently a full-stack developer, and my journey involves both building and learning.
 Here's what I'm currently focused on:

 - I'm engaged in exciting full-stack projects.
 - my current Tech Stacks include NextJs, Typescript, and Javascript.
-- I'm exploring different tools and libraries to enhance my skill set, for now, I am Learning docker and Prisma.
+- I'm exploring different tools and libraries to enhance my skill set, for now, I am Learning docker, Prisma, and Sockets.
 - I'm an early riser, always driven and constantly learning in the tech world.

 ## ✨ Fun Facts